florentLutz/FAST-OAD-CS23-HE/docs/documentation/powertrain_builder/pt_file.rst

       number_of_outputs: # Number of outputs to connect
     position:  # Installation position

-Additionally, for DC splitter and planetary gear component, a working logic must be defined.
+Additionally, for DC splitter and planetary gear components, a working logic must be defined.
 The two modes are explained in the following diagram from :cite:`lutz:2025`.

 .. image:: ../../img/splitter.svg